Beyond Sole Proprietorship

 Sole Proprietorship Summary

 We just outlined a bunch of different entity types beyond the sole proprietorship.
-In addition we strongly suggest you read our business entity type selection article for a comparison table as well.
+In addition we strongly suggest you read Chapters 1 and 2 from our book, Taxpayer’s Comprehensive Guide to LLCs and S Corps.
 In the meantime, here is a summary of the benefits (or lack thereof) of the sole proprietorship-

 Employer Identification Number (EIN) Yes, but under your SSN